 SOCIAL CONSTRUCTION OF REALITY

-phrase social construction of reality was used in 1966 by Peter Berger
+The phrase social construction of reality was used in 1966 by

-the notion that events or social phenomena have an independent and objective existence,
+Rejecting the notion that events or social phenomena have an independent and

-they examine the methods that members of society use to create or socially construct
+objective existence, they examine the methods that members of society use to create or

-advocate of the social construction of reality perspective would argue that suicide is
+An advocate of the social construction of reality perspective would argue that

-just a label for a death and is constituted, or created, by the accounts that people like
+suicide is just a label for a death and is constituted, or created, by the accounts that

-police, family, or coroners give of the death.
-Our accounting methods then construct
+people like police, family, or coroners give of the death.
+Our accounting

-construction of reality is an aspect of interpretive perspectives in sociology.
+social construction of reality is an aspect of interpretive perspectives (Interpretive Theory) in sociology.

 The only book written for undergraduates about the social construction of reality that is